Time in India: Ancient India

-The 4th century CE astronomical treatise Surya Siddhanta postulated a spherical earth.
-The book described the thousands years old customs of the prime meridian, or zero longitude, as passing through Avanti, the ancient name for the historic city of Ujjain, and Rohitaka, the ancient name for Rohtak (28°54′N 76°38′E), a city near the Kurukshetra.
+The 4th century CE astronomical treatise Surya Siddhanta postulated a spherical Earth.
+The book described a custom of the prime meridian or zero longitude, as passing through Avanti, the ancient name for the historic city of Ujjain, and Rohitaka, the ancient name for Rohtak (28°54′N 76°38′E), a city near the Kurukshetra.

 The day used by ancient Indian astronomers began at sunrise at the prime meridian of Ujjain, and was divided into smaller time units in the following manner: